ChrisBellew/payments-engine/README.md

 ## Running the tests

-There are unit tests for each functional unit and a load test for observing performance with a large input.
-The load test helps to compare design choices with rough measurements.

 ### Unit tests

+There are unit tests for each functional unit.

 ```sh
 cargo test
 ```

-### Load test
+### Large file test

+There is also a large file test for observing performance with a large input.
+To run, uncomment the `#[ignore]` attribute on the `test_large_file()` test.
+Then run the tests.

 ```sh
 cargo test